rikdata/rikdata.github.io/configuration/README.md

 ## Create a new Menu Path

-To create a Dashboard, click on the menu button (three dots ... on right side corner) on the search screen page and select "Create New".
+To create a Dashboard, click on the menu button (three dots ... on the right side corner) on the search screen page and select "Create New".

 <img src="/images/ScreenShots/dashboard/Screenshot_20201102-132846.jpg" width="250"/>